 2000

-Participated in the World Education Forum Dakar, Senegal, where the Dakar Framework for Action is created.
+ACEI participates in the World Education Forum in Dakar, Senegal, where the Dakar Framework for Action is created.

 2010-2011

-Developed the concept of Education Diplomacy to help educators shape a new way forward to advance the global concerns of education, and held first Institute for Education Diplomacy.
+ACEI develops the concept of Education Diplomacy to advance global concerns about education and holds the first Institute for Education Diplomacy.

 2012